-If the evidence contains language that might be derogatory, harmful or offensive to the claimant, the Administrative Law Judge (ALJ) must write the decision with special care.
-While the ALJ must give the claimant a clear and complete explanation of the reasons for reaching the ultimate conclusion regarding entitlement, the ALJ must write the decision so as to avoid, as much as possible, harming the claimant.
-For example, when writing the decision, the ALJ must:
+If a claim(s) file includes evidence that is potentially detrimental to the claimant's health, the administrative law judge (ALJ) will give special attention when preparing the decision.
+While the ALJ's decision must provide, in understandable language, the findings of fact and the reasons for the decision, the ALJ must write the decision so as to avoid, as much as possible, harming the claimant.
+When writing the decision, the ALJ must:

-Avoid using emotionally charged words, pejorative terms, and personal judgments or opinions, even if the harmful language appears in evidence or testimony.
-If the ALJ wishes to cite such evidence, it should be paraphrased.
+Avoid using emotionally charged words, disapproving or derogatory terms, or personal judgments or opinions (even if the harmful language appears in evidence or testimony).

-Exercise discretion in delicate situations.
-For example, the evidence indicates that the claimant may be suicidal, denies the presence of a mental impairment, or has a terminal illness but has not been informed of that fact.
+Exercise discretion in delicate situations (such as when the evidence indicates that the claimant may be suicidal, denies the presence of a mental impairment, or may not be aware of a terminal illness).

-send a copy of the decision to the representative only;
+When the claimant is unrepresented, the ALJ must send a copy of the decision to the claimant.